microsoft/Olive/notebook/readme.md

 3. --result: Optional.
 The directory path for results.

-4. --runtime: Optional. type 'nvidia' for enabling GPU, otherwise ''.
+4. --nvidia: Optional.
+Use this boolean flag to enable GPU if you have one.

 5. --model_inputs_names: Optional.
 The model's input names.
 Required for tensorflow frozen models and checkpoints.